Performing Arts Level 3 Extended Diploma

 How will I be assessed?

-Each unit you study will contain a range of coursework and log books, practical performances and rehearsal contributions.
+Each unit you study will contain a range of coursework and log books, practical performances and rehearsal contribution.
+As you complete practical work on developing skills and techniques, you will reflect and evaluate your own development and application of these skills in practical work and performances.

 You will also have 4 external exams which are a combination of written and practical work.